GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 Here is what happens when GTM team structure is wrong:

-The structure that works depends almost entirely on your company stage.
-What is right for a seed-stage startup with three people is catastrophically wrong for a Series C company doing $30 million in ARR.
+The right GTM structure does three things: it creates clear ownership of every part of the revenue process; it creates clean handoffs between functions with defined criteria; and it scales predictably so adding people produces proportional output.
+What works depends almost entirely on your company stage — what is right for a seed-stage startup is catastrophically wrong for a Series C company doing $30M ARR.
 Let us walk through each stage.

 Stage 1: Seed and Early Stage